It was maybe three weeks after his sudden death; the first time I had been alone in the house, without someone staying over.

-The cat gazed at me, for I was suddenly on her level, no longer standing.
-I was doubled up on the blue-and-white checkerboard kitchen floor, heaving with sobs, the only sound in that quiet dark night, in the house og such long silences, now that Ned was gone from it forever.
-The cat blinked at me.
+The cat gazed at me.
+For I was suddenly on her level, no longer standing but doubled up on the blue-and-white checkerboard kitchen floor, heaving with sobs.
+The only sound in that quiet dark night, in the house of long silence, now that Ned was gone from it forever.

-“I share this, because I want you to know it apparently happens in grief.
-Even two years down the road.
-This is a new stage.
-This is the ‘stay at home, don’t want to see anyone, or do anything’ stage.
+“… it apparently happens, even two years down the road, this stage….
+This stage: the ‘stay at home, don’t want to see anyone, or do anything’ stage.

 Widowhood is not a skill any of us are taught.
 Perhaps there is no preparation for it.
-But at least, we ought to be prepared for the fact that it is almost certain for half the people in any partnered relationship: one person will die before the other.
+But at least, we ought to be prepared for the fact that it is almost certain for half the people in any partnered relationship: one person dies before the other.

-Of course, those statistics are mere averages.
+Of course, those statistics are averages.
 My husband died at 46.
-I was widowed at age 49, sixteen years ago, from the man I would certainly have called my soul mate and with whom I expected to spend the remainder of my days and nights.
+I was widowed at age 49, seventeen years ago, from the man I would certainly have called my soul mate and with whom I expected to spend the remainder of my days and nights.

-But if there is a way to be prepared for widowhood (or to bear witness and consolation to those who are going through it), it certainly begins with what my courageous friend did in her post on Facebook: talking about it transparently.
+But if there is a way to be prepared for widowhood (or to bear witness to and consolation for those who are going through it), it certainly begins with what my courageous friend did in her post on Facebook: talking transparently.
 Explaining, in so far as possible, what this constantly-changing-but-always-difficult state called widowhood is like.

-And whatever the new normal may turn out to be, it’ll be some time before it gradually begins to make itself known.
+And whatever the new normal may turn out to be, it’ll be some time before it gradually begins to make itself known to the widow.

 A long time.
 Often, years.

-As my friend felt called to witness “what apparently happens in grief even two years down the road,” so did, and do, I, almost sixteen years down that road.
+As my friend felt called to witness “what apparently happens in grief even two years down the road,” so did, and do, I, almost seventeen years down that road.
 That is why I started Widowhood Wednesday, and why, when I see the topic surface on Facebook, I always try to answer with transparency.

 “It was six years after Ned’s death before I felt recognizable to myself.
 I was ‘high function.’
-I think very few people had any idea how bereft and at sea I really was.
+Few knew how bereft and at sea I was.

-“When I did finally come back, although I was recognizable to myself, I had become a different self.
+“When I did finally come back to a recognizable self, I was different.
 Grief does not leave us as it has found us.

 “And it takes its time – its agony is so freaking monotonous.
-Grief cannot and will not be hurried.
+It cannot, will not be hurried.

-“No matter how much others love us, unless they have been through it – it meaning the loss of a beloved partner with whom one shared much time – they are in incapable of understanding it; it is that altered a state, discontinuous with ordinary reality.
+“No matter how much others may love us, unless they have been through the loss of a beloved partner, they are in incapable of full understanding.
+It is that altered a state, discontinuous with ordinary reality.
 Not because our friends lack empathy, but because grief is unimaginable.
-Literally, one cannot accurately imagine it.
-The roughness and inexplicability of the inner terrain that we traverse while grieving cannot be imagined until you yourself have traversed it.
+The roughness and inexplicability of the inner terrain we traverse cannot be imagined until you yourself have traversed it.

-“My dear friend, whatever you need to do, whatever you may feel or not feel at any given moment, is part of that terrain.
-You will eventually be happy again, at least, as for all of us, at times; but somewhat back to whatever was your default emotionally.
+“… (W)hatever you need to do, whatever you may feel or not feel at any moment, is part of that terrain.
+You will eventually be happy again, at least, as for all of us, at times.
+You will return somewhat to whatever was your default emotionally.
 I can tell you truly that I am a happier and more whole person now than I was as my young self, with the man I adored and who was the love of my life — at least, my early and middle-aged life.

-“But side-by-side with that, and side by side with loving again in the youth of old age, I will miss Ned forever.
-And I am never unaware of grief and loss – which probably does make me treasure the moment more?
+“But side-by-side with that, and by loving again now, in the youth of old age, I will miss Ned forever.
+And I am never unaware of grief and loss.
+Does this make me cherish the moment more?
 It does.
 The knowledge of mortality is ever-present.
 Mysteriously, I think it has softened me, formed me into a kinder, better, more forbearing person. ”